ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

 ---

 CKEDITOR creators (`CKEDITOR.replace`, `CKEDITOR.replace` and `CKEDITOR.appendTo`)
-are not anymore available within `ckeditor_basic.js`, which are now provided by `core/creators/themedui.js`.
+are no longer available within `ckeditor_basic.js` and are now provided by `core/creators/themedui.js`.

 ---

-The `iconOffset` property, used in button definitions, must now point to the exact offset position of the image in the icon file, instead of its logical order.
+The `iconOffset` property used in button definitions must now point to the exact offset position of the image in the icon file, instead of its logical order.

 For example, in v3 its value could be set to `2`.
 Now, in that same case,